 Whatever route you decide to go in, just be confident and ready with an answer when a prospect asks if you’re solo or not—because they often do ask.
 Your lack of clarity on this issue or lack of confidence can result in distrust on their part.
 But if you’re confident about it and own it, then that will build trust with the right clients you want to attract.

 I’d love to hear from you: which pronoun do you use and why?
-Let me know in the Design Domination Facebook group, by e-mailing me at email@example.com, posting a comment on the episode page or on Instagram or Twitter.
+Let me know in the Design Domination Facebook group, by e-mailing me at firstname.lastname@example.org, posting a comment below or on Instagram or Twitter.